-John F. Osborne, Chair Roger A. Carolin
+Winston J. Churchill, Chair Roger A. Carolin Robert R. Morse

-2011 Summary Compensation Table
+2016 Summary Compensation Table

-The following table sets forth compensation earned for services rendered to us and our subsidiaries during each of the last three years by our Principal Executive Officer, Principal Financial Officer, our three other most highly compensated executive officers who were serving as executive officers at the end of 2011 and one former executive officer who left the company during 2011(collectively, our "named executive officers"):
+The following table sets forth compensation earned for services rendered to us and our subsidiaries by our Principal Executive Officer, Principal Financial Officer, our three most highly compensated executive officers (other than our Principal Executive Officer and Principal Financial Officer) who were serving as executive officers at the end of 2016, and one former executive officer who left the company during 2016 (collectively, our "named executive officers").